lgozasht/ARTIC-2-UShER/README.md

 Merged VCF with missing data for a particular sample denoted as "." in the corresponding genotype column.

-For the example above, a new VCF *test/test_merged.vcf* is generated (identical to the one already provided), which can be used by UShER to place the new samples.
+For the example above, a new VCF *test_merged.vcf* is generated (identical to the one already provided), which can be used by UShER to place the new samples.

-## matUtils

-We are now providing a toolkit, `matUtils`, which can perform a number of tasks related to manipulating and querying the UShER's mutation-annotated tree, such as the generation of the corresponding Newick tree or parsimony-resolved VCF file, masking out mutations, or calculating the number of equally parsimonious placements for a specific set of samples.
-Full documentation for this toolkit can be found under [src/matUtils](https://github.com/yatisht/usher/blob/master/src/matUtils/README.md).

 ## Acknowledgement